formkit/docs-content/inputs/autocomplete.md

 ### Multi-select

-By setting the `multiple` prop the dropdown input will render in multi-select mode:
+By setting the `multiple` prop the autocomplete input will render in multi-select mode:

 ::Example
 ---
-name: "Dropdown"
+name: "Autocomplete"
 min-height: 550
 file: "_content/_examples/autocomplete-pro/autocomplete-multiple.vue"
 ---